Logo

 Hammer Pattern

-This indicator, characterized by a small body and a long lower shadow, indicates a potential reversal from a downtrend to an uptrend.
+The hammer pattern, characterized by a small body and a long lower shadow, indicates a potential reversal from a downtrend to an uptrend.

 hammer-candlestick-pattern